ericwafula/contacts-frontend/README.md

 #### Contacts Frontend 02/04/2022
 #### By Eric Wafula
 ## Description
-This is a simple web application that consumes the contact application API
+This is a simple Reactjs web application that consumes the contact application API

 Links to the contact application API: https://github.com/ericwafula/contacts